 - Anchor Text: The linked term or phrase on the external site

 On April 24, 2012, everything in the SEO world changed.
-Google’s Penguin update dropped the hammer on spam links, and severely penalized websites that engaged in malicious link building.
-It was a big wake up call for SEO’s, who’d become conditioned to do what works.
-And what worked in the past, no longer did.
-In fact, it not only didn’t work, it hurt websites severely.
-SEO as we once knew it had become black-hat, and everyone would have to learn to adapt.
+Google’s Penguin update dropped the hammer on spam links and severely penalized websites engaged in malicious link building.
+It was a big wake-up call for SEO’s, who’d become conditioned to violate guidelines in exchange for high rankings.
+And what worked in the past no longer did.
+After Penguin, blatant link schemes not only didn’t work, but they also hurt websites severely.
+As we once knew it, SEO had become nefarious, and everyone would have to learn to adapt.
 Here’s what Penguin changed:

 - Link Quality: Grade the quality of the inbound links rather than just quality